Deep Unrolling of Sparsity-Induced RDO for 3D Point Cloud Attribute Coding: Experimental Results

 \subsection{Experiment Settings}

-Our models are implemented in Python using Jax.
-We use six levels of resolution from $l_0=4$ to $L=10$.
-We train fewer than $150$ parameters per level in various scenarios: a) without up-sampling predictor, b) with up-sampling predictor, and c) with various encoder/decoder complexity.
-In all experiments, we initialize the $(3\times3\times3)$ kernels of the operations $\A_l$, $\A_l^\top$, and $\bPhi_l^\top\bPhi_l$ in two different ways, from the kernels for RAHT($p=1)$ and RAHT($p=2$), respectively.
+Our models were implemented in Python using Jax.
+We used six levels of resolution from $l_0=4$ to $L=10$.
+We trained fewer than $150$ parameters per level in various scenarios: a) without up-sampling predictor, b) with up-sampling predictor, and c) with various encoder/decoder complexity.
+In all experiments, we initialized the $(3\times3\times3)$ kernels of the operations $\A_l$, $\A_l^\top$, and $\bPhi_l^\top\bPhi_l$ in two different ways, from the kernels for RAHT($p=1)$ and RAHT($p=2$), respectively.
 The initialization of other parameters are briefly described in Table\;\ref{tab:trainale_parameter}.

-Our dataset comprises approximately more than 1000 point clouds voxelized to 10-bit resolution from 3D models (meshes) publicly available at sketchfab\footnote{https://sketchfab.com/blogs/community/sketchfab-launches-public-domain-dedication-for-3d-cultural-heritage/}.
-For training, we used only six levels of resolution ($L=6$) created by $64\times64\times64$ crops centered on random point cloud points, resulting in about 14000 training examples.
+Our dataset comprises more than 1000 point clouds voxelized to 10-bit resolution from 3D models (meshes) publicly available at sketchfab\footnote{https://sketchfab.com/blogs/community/sketchfab-launches-public-domain-dedication-for-3d-cultural-heritage/}.
+For training, we used only six levels of resolution created by $64\times64\times64$ crops centered on random point cloud points, resulting in about 14000 training examples.
 We used the Adam optimizer with learning rate 0.0001 in all configurations.
-For evaluation, we directly use the learned models on 10-bit resolution point clouds.
+For evaluation, we directly used the learned models on 10-bit resolution point clouds.